make4all/a11yfutures/index.markdown

-Examples of recent work in these domains include spaces where people with disabilities are under represented (such as in higher education, or under studied, such as research into the experiences of immigrants with disabilities; and research that looks at intersectional identities such as race and disability.
+Examples of recent work in these domains include spaces where people with disabilities are under represented (such as in higher education), or under studied (such as research into the experiences of immigrants with disabilities); and research that looks at intersectional identities such as race and disability.
 However many relevant domains remain to be explored including domains where people with disabilities are over-represented (such as in